brevzin/cpp_proposals/2996_reflection/reflection.md

     can easily represent a mixed template argument list — containing types and nontypes — without fear of slicing values).

-## Additional Language Features
+# Examples

+We start with a number of examples that show off what is possible with the proposed set of features.
+It is expected that these are mostly self-explanatory.
+Read ahead to the next sections for a more systematic description of each element of this proposal.

 A number of our examples here show a few other language features that we hope to progress at the same time.
 This facility does not strictly rely on these features, and it is possible to do without them - but it would greatly help the usability experience if those could be adopted as well:

 * expansion statements [@P1306R1]
 * non-transient constexpr allocation [@P0784R7] [@P1974R0] [@P2670R1]

-# Examples

-We start with a number of examples that show off what is possible with the proposed set of features.
-It is expected that these are mostly self-explanatory.
-Read ahead to the next sections for a more systematic description of each element of this proposal.

 ## Back-And-Forth